Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-ui-english.rst

 Internal Implementation
 _______________________

-The MyriadGUI 2D/3D services rely on the related Erlang-native modules, namely `gl <https://www.erlang.org/doc/man/gl.html>`_ and `glu <https://www.erlang.org/doc/man/glu.html>`_.
+The MyriadGUI 2D/3D services rely on the related Erlang-native modules, namely `gl <https://www.erlang.org/doc/man/gl.html>`_ and `glu <https://www.erlang.org/doc/man/glu.html>`_, which are NIF-based bindings to the local OpenGL library.

 As for the ``wx`` module (see the `wx availability`_ section), it provides a convenient solution in order to create a suitable OpenGL context.